#MuteRKelly Got Live & Personal At A Rally In New York City

 Advertisement

-In an email sent to Refinery29 after the rally, a spokesperson for Color of Change vowed that the organization would continue the fight both online and off.
+In an email sent to Refinery29 after the rally, a spokesperson for Color of Change vowed that the organisation would continue the fight both online and off.

 Advertisement